 The lowest current consumption occurs when MICBIAS is powered down.
 The next-lowest current consumption occurs when MICBIAS is set at AVDD.
-The highest current consumption occurs when MICBIAS is set at 2 V.

 6.3.9.2 Analog Inputs AIN1 and AIN2

 AIN1 (pin 13) and AIN2 (pin 14) are inputs to the output mixer along with the DAC output.
 Page 1 / register 35 provides control signals for determining the signals routed through the output mixer.
 The output of the output mixer then can be attenuated or gained through the class-D and, or, headphone and lineout drivers.